100mountains/bandfront-analytics/md-files/AI-CODE-RULES.md

 5. Check `isOverridable()` before saving product-level settings
 6. Use `isGlobalOnly()` to determine setting scope
 7. Clear cache after updates with `clearProductAttrsCache()`

-Using WordPress Options API: All settings are stored in a single option (bfm_settings) in the WordPress options table, which is efficient and standard
-Proper naming conventions: Settings use clear, semantic names without prefixes in the internal structure Type safety: Each setting has a defined type and default value Backward compatibility: Legacy keys are mapped to new names automatically Section-based organization: Settings are logically grouped for easier management
-Sanitization: Each setting type has appropriate sanitization based on its purpose
-Extensibility: Easy to add new settings by updating the defaults array

-The benefits of this approach:

-Single database query to load all settings
-Automatic handling of defaults
-Easy migration from old to new setting names
-Clear, self-documenting setting names
-Follows WordPress coding standards

 ## Component Access Rules
 1. Access components only through Plugin class getters